 A number of courts and tribunals operate in Victoria.
 Their role is to interpret the law, decide who is right or wrong in a dispute, and impose penalties on people or organisations that have broken the law.

-Laws are made by the state and federal governments and are administered by state and federal courts and tribunals.
+Laws are made by state and federal parliaments, and are administered by state and federal courts and tribunals.